Bridge scoring: Matchpoints

 Note 1: Using American Contract Bridge League (ACBL) methods, scoring is one point for each pair beaten, and one-half point for each pair tied.

 Note 2: The rule of two matchpoints for each pair beaten is easy to apply in practice: if the board is played n times, the top result achieves 2n−2 matchpoints, the next 2n−4, down to zero.
 When there are several identical results, they receive the average.
 However, complications occur if not every board is played the same number of times, or when an "adjusted" (director-awarded) score occurs.
 These cases can result in non-integer matchpoint scores - see Neuberg formula.

 These matchpoints are added across all the hands that a pair plays to determine the winner.
 Scores are usually given as percentages of a theoretical maximum: 100% would mean that the partnership achieved the best score on every single hand.
 In practice, a result of 60% or 65% is likely to win the tournament or come close.
 In a Mitchell movement (see above) the overall scores are usually compared separately for North–South pairs and for East–West pairs, so that there is one winner in each group (unless arrow-switching has been applied - see above).

 In board-a-match team game, the matchpoints are calculated using a similar principle.
 Since there are only two teams involved, the only possible results are 1 (won), ½ (tied), and 0 (lost) points per board.

-International Match Point scoring
+International Match Points

 In International Match Point (IMP) scoring, (Note: Both International Match Point and International Matchpoint spellings are common in bridge literature.) the difference in total points scored (or "swing") is converted to IMPs using the standard IMP table below.
 The purpose of the IMP table, which has sublinear dependency on differences, is to reduce results occurring from large swings.